CleveritDemo/copilot-srs/README.md

     - Any assumptions about user access and system deployment.
     - Dependencies on external systems or technologies.

-If you understand this information I can give you context about my app called TaskFlow
+Please let me know If you understand this information before to give me the full document and then I can give you context about my app called TaskFlow
 ```

 🤖 Copilot Answer: